makersacademy/takeaway-challenge/README.md

 We'll add the dish to your order if it's on the menu.

-Keep adding items till you're ready to place an order
+Keep adding items till you're ready to place an order.

 <h3>Place an Order</h3>